Part One: What Is Plan Churn and Why Does it Matter?

 - Did you provide the services included in the plan?
 It is the practice’s responsibility to ensure that all of the key services included in a plan are delivered within one year.
 A large part of a renewal strategy is to stay on top of this and make sure that clients have every opportunity to redeem these services (think dentistry, diagnostics, spay/neuter).
 How can you expect someone to renew a plan when they never even used the services from the previous year?

-- As part of the preventive care examinations/visits is time taken to review each service that is being delivered and why that service is important, either as a preventive measure or diagnostic tool?
+- Did doctors as part of the preventive care examinations/visits take the time to review each service that is being delivered, explaining why that service is important, either as a preventive measure or diagnostic tool?

 - Do doctors and team members consistently commend plan holders for being extraordinary pet owners?